prescottprue/generator-react-firebase/examples/react-firebase-redux/README.md

 [Husky](https://github.com/typicode/husky) is used to enable `prepush` hook capability.
 The `prepush` script currently runs `eslint`, which will keep you from pushing if there is any lint within your code.
 If you would like to disable this, remove the `prepush` script from the `package.json`.

+## Config Files

+There are multiple configuration files:

+* Project Path Configuration - `project.config.js`
+* Firebase Project Configuration (including how `src/config.js` is built on CI) - `.firebaserc`
+* Project Configuration used within source (can change based on environment variables on CI) - `src/config.js`

+More details in the [Application Structure Section](#application-structure)

 ## Application Structure

 The application structure presented in this boilerplate is **fractal**, where functionality is grouped primarily by feature rather than file type.
 Please note, however, that this structure is only meant to serve as a guide, it is by no means prescriptive.
 That said, it aims to represent generally accepted guidelines and patterns for building scalable applications.
 If you wish to read more about this pattern, please check out this [awesome writeup](https://github.com/davezuko/react-redux-starter-kit/wiki/Fractal-Project-Structure) by [Justin Greenberg](https://github.com/justingreenberg).